"Moving, insightful, and deeply compassionate, The Other Side of Nothing is a remarkable and important read."

 Her marriage unraveling, Kate returns to her childhood home, hoping to find closure.
 Instead, as the past invades the present and relationships collide, Kate discovers she's not the only one lying—and the truth may not set anyone free.

-The San Diego Memoir Writers Association is honored to present the third volume of compelling true stories drawn from our annual Memoir Showcase contest.
-This year's winning selections address the theme of I Didn't See That One Coming.
-While these stories were written before the global pandemic, they offer reflections on how unseen events shape our lives.
+The International Memoir Writers Association is thrilled to present the fifth volume of compelling true stories from our annual Memoir Showcase contest.
+This volume's winning selections are inspired by the theme, But I'm Still Here.

 You can't make this stuff up.